Evaluation Results

 Evaluation Goals

-SageBook's evaluation focuses on four core objectives that align with our hunt statement and user research findings:
+SageBook's evaluation focuses on four core objectives that align with my hunt statement and user research findings:

 Objective Evaluation Focus Success Metrics